AryanKshyp/ET617_AI-Powered-Learning-Productivity-Platform/docs/setup.md

 3. Add the SQL schema in `schema/clickstream.sql` using the Supabase SQL editor, and also create the `highscores` table and enable Realtime on tables.

 4. Create Storage buckets in Supabase:
-   - Create a bucket named `pdfs` for general PDF uploads
+   - Create a bucket named `uploadFiles` for general PDF uploads
    - Create a bucket named `materials` for course materials
    - See `STORAGE_SETUP.md` for detailed instructions and RLS policies